If you don’t see an answer to your question here, please ask us!

 I understand your organization used to be Campus Crusade for Christ.
 Why did you change the name?
 Is Christ still important to what you’re doing?

 We want to assure you that Christ remains front and center in the work we do on campus and in every ministry context.
-There’s only one reason for our new name – we want to do a better job of connecting students and faculty members to God’s love and forgiveness.
+There’s only one reason for our new name – we want to do a better job of connecting students, faculty members and others not on a campus, to God’s love and forgiveness.